 Probiotic, Omega 3-Enriched & Fashionably Flavored

 CAPSULE REPORT: Rachel’s yogurt has probiotic bacteria for digestion, vegetarian Omega-3s for cardiovascular and other benefits, calcium for good bones and teeth and a prebiotic that has been shown to help increase calcium absorption.
 The milk is rBGH-free.
 Add to that 12 lowfat, spa-chic flavors, and you know why this yogurt has been the craze in England.
-Now made in Wisconsin (current U.S. law prohibits the import of fresh diary products), Rachel’s yogurt offers some great tastes as well as good nutrition.
+Now made in Wisconsin (current U.S. law prohibits the import of fresh dairy products), Rachel’s yogurt offers some great tastes as well as good nutrition.
 The 100% natural line is certified kosher.
-This is Part I of a two-part article.
+This is Page 1 of a four-page article.
+Click on the black links below to visit other pages.

 Someone in this company knows how to make delicious, healthy yogurt.
 On the other hand, someone knows nothing about marketing messages.
 This brand has too many of them—some conflicting and confusing—that don’t necessarily support a brand that promises a nutritious yogurt, targeted to women who know enough to care about their calcium, probiotics and Omega 3s.
 The more yogurt we ate (more than 24 cartons of it), the more time we had to read the cartons.
 What, we asked, is this company trying to say to us?
 The more we read, the less sense it made.
 So if you don’t want to read our little rant on the topic, click right down to the health benefits of Rachel’s yogurt.